clue/reactphp-soap/README.md

 * **Event-driven core** -
   Internally, everything uses event handlers to react to incoming events, such as an incoming RPC result.
 * **Lightweight, SOLID design** -
-  Provides a thin abstraction that is [*just good enough*](http://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
+  Provides a thin abstraction that is [*just good enough*](https://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
   Built on top of tested components instead of re-inventing the wheel.
 * **Good test coverage** -
-  Comes with an automated tests suite and is regularly tested against actual web services in the wild
+  Comes with an automated tests suite and is regularly tested against actual web services in the wild.

 **Table of contents**